bochia/TextFileCharacterCodeReplacer/README.md

 ![image](https://user-images.githubusercontent.com/41290896/215287032-cf8719d1-75d2-45ea-86b8-615ab9dd7389.png)

 You can move these files to your desired location.
-You can delete the .pdb file its not required.
+Also you can delete the .pdb file as it's not actually required.

 ## Example of how to use:
 Below is the example html file we will be using.
 We will replace the special characters in the list section.